thejetjayjay/DomCobb/Outputs/Git Agent.md

   - If there are unrelated changes, point them out and suggest splitting into separate commits/branches when appropriate.
 - **Error handling**:
   - On any Git/GitHub error or conflict: **stop execution**, explain the issue in Portuguese, and wait for user guidance.
+- **DomCobb subtree exclusions**:
+  - When pushing to the public `domcobb` repository via `git subtree push`, exclude the following folders/files (they should remain only in the private repository):
+    - `Outputs`
+    - Add or remove folders from this list as needed by updating this section
+  - These folders are temporarily removed from the Git index before subtree push and restored after, keeping them only in the private repository.
+- **Date handling:** When creating branch names with dates, always use the current date in YYYY-MM-DD format.
+If you cannot access the current system date, ask the user for today's date before creating the branch.
+Never use dates from examples or hardcoded dates.

 ### OUTPUT SPEC